bm4cs/bencode.io/content/posts/2025-03-09-zero-to-one.md

 Thiel when interviewing likes to ask:

 > What important truth do very few people agree with you on?

+Or in other words, what do most people disagree with you about?
+The business version of this, what valuable company is nobody building?

 Progress can take one of two forms: